nus-cs2103-AY1920S1/duke/docs/README.md

 ---

 ### `done`
-Marks the task as done
+Marks the task as done.

 Examples of usage: